 I could either tell him about the filing and count on him to honor his agreement or I could gamble on being cashed out before he discovered this loophole.
 I took the latter option.

-When he’d told me he was having our construction zone of an apartment valued, I was adamant that since it couldn’t be sold in its current state that I wanted half of what we’d paid for it.
-He’d insisted that because it was now a half-finished disaster area, it “wasn’t fair” of me (look who’s talking about fair!) to expect to get half of what we’d paid for it and that we’d go according to the realtor’s valuation.
+When he’d told me he was having our construction zone of an apartment valued, I was adamant that, since it couldn’t be sold in its current state, I wanted half of what we’d paid for it plus half of what we’d invested in the restorations.
+He’d insisted that because it was now a half-finished disaster area, it “wasn’t fair” of me (look who’s talking about fair!) to expect to get half of what we’d invested and that we’d go according to the realtor’s valuation.
 Again, Denmark divorce law has clear guidelines for this situation, so the apartment was valued at what we’d paid, plus a 6% market increase, plus what we’d already invested in restoration work, minus what it would cost to make it functional (i.e., he couldn’t deduct for a kitchen renovation because the kitchen was functional).

 His greed and arrogance bit him in the ass :)

 By some miracle I got out with exactly what was stated in the prenup.
-Somewhere along the line he’d found out that the prenup wasn’t legally binding because one evening after a particularly obnoxious email exchange regarding a Louis Vuitton briefcase, two designer lamps, and a designer clock, he sent me a carefully crafted email in which he dropped this “info bomb” on me and threatened to go after my car and a few other minor assets.
+Somewhere along the line he’d found out that the prenup wasn’t legally binding because one evening after a particularly obnoxious email exchange regarding a Louis Vuitton briefcase, two designer lamps, and a designer clock, he sent me a carefully crafted email in which he dropped this “info bomb” on me and threatened to go after 50% of my cash, my car, and a few other assets.

 I could practically see him wringing his tiny hands over his keyboard as he chose his words.
-According to him, he’d “known all along that the prenup wasn’t worth the paper it was printed on” but he’d decided to honor it out of the kindness of his heart.
-Bullshit!
+According to him, he’d “known all along that the prenup wasn’t worth the paper it was printed on” but he’d decided to honor it out of the kindness of his heart.”
+I’m calling “bullshit!”
 If he’d known, he would’ve extorted every last kroner he was legally entitled to.

-I wrote back, “I know and that’s why I didn’t ask for spousal support :)” And not another word was said or written about that.
+I replied, “I know and that’s why I didn’t ask for alimony :)” And not another word was said or written about that.